-NSW Health is currently developing a systematic set of evidence-based criteria to estimate potential for alcohol related harm in a given local area.
-We invite L&GNSW to participate in this process and commit to agreed criteria whereby a geographical mapping tool can be developed, published and utilised (by applicants and the community alike) to objectively indicate locations that are (or are not) appropriate for liquor outlets.
+To enhance this transparency further, L&GNSW should partner with the Health sector to develop agreed criteria whereby a geographical mapping tool can be published and utilised (by applicants and the community alike) to objectively indicate locations that are (or are not) appropriate for liquor outlets.
 Such a tool would minimise the need for both the applicant and the community to invest time and resources either defending or objecting-to liquor licence applications.
 We believe this action would increase the health and wellbeing of our community and also achieve L&GNSW's stated objective of "reducing costs and regulatory burden for applicants".